Pineapple Express (film): Production

 The inspiration for making Pineapple Express, according to producer Judd Apatow, was Brad Pitt's character in True Romance, a stoner named Floyd.
 Apatow "thought it would be funny to make a movie in which you follow that character out of his apartment and watch him get chased by bad guys".
-According to Rogen, the ideal production budget was $40 million, but due to the subject matter—"because it's a weed movie", as he described it—Sony Pictures allotted $25 million.
+According to Seth Rogen, the ideal production budget was $40 million, but due to the subject matter—"because it's a weed movie", as he described it—Sony Pictures allotted $25 million.
 The film inspired the name for a real cannabis strain called Pineapple Express.

-David Gordon Green met with Apatow, Rogen and Goldberg on the set of Knocked Up and later on the set of Superbad to discuss the project.
+David Gordon Green met with Apatow, Rogen, and Evan Goldberg on the set of Knocked Up and later on the set of Superbad to discuss the project.
 Green cited The Blues Brothers, Midnight Run, Running Scared, The Gravy Train and Stir Crazy as sources of inspiration and influence on directing the film.
 One particular aspect of the film that has been almost universally praised is the cinematography; Rogen even joked on the commentary that "even people who hate the movie admit that it's shot well".

-Rogen was originally going to play Saul, but Apatow suggested that Franco should play the role instead.
+Rogen was originally going to play Saul, but Apatow suggested that James Franco should play the role instead.
 After a table read, Rogen agreed, thus casting himself in the role of Dale Denton.

 Seth Rogen spoke with musician Huey Lewis about writing and performing the film's theme song in November 2007.

 Release

 Box office

-Sony released the film on Wednesday, August 6, 2008 and it grossed $12.1 million on its first day.
+Sony released the film on Wednesday, August 6, 2008, and it grossed $12.1 million on its first day.
 Over the weekend, it opened at number two behind The Dark Knight with $23.2 million, a five-day total of $41.3 million.
 The film went on to gross $87.3 million in the U.S. and Canada and $14.2 million in other territories, for a worldwide total of $101.5 million.